 It also adds additional safety and allows you to use your phone for all the right purposes.
 You are free to use your phone to capture behind the scene for your Instagram stories and all the other tasks.
 Do yourself a favor.
 Use a tablet.

 Never go out for a drone shootout without preparing for the worst.
 Like any other camera, the drone is also prone to so many things.
 The battery can go off before getting the money shot.
 Propellers can get stuck in the tree or breaks apart.
 The SD card can fill up real fast.
 Not only that, in the night your drone can get lost in the dark.

 Keep extra propellers.
-All propellers are fragile (except those carbon fiber ones) and detachable, so they can easily get lost in the oblivion.
-You know, accident happens.
+All propellers are fragile (except those carbon fiber ones) and detachable, so they can easily get lost in oblivion.
+You know, an accident happens.
 But fear not, propellers are not expensive.
-Keeping them on your backpack can save you from some serious inconvenience.
+Keeping them in your backpack can save you from some serious inconvenience.